azerion/gamedock-docs/shopWalletInventoryControl.md

 var Wallet:Wallet = Gamedock.GetInstance().PlayerData.Wallet;
 var Inventory:Inventory = Gamedock.GetInstance().PlayerData.Inventory;

+// Getting the Current Balance for a given Currency NAME Gamedock.GetInstance().PlayerData.GetCurrencyBalance(NAME);

 // Getting the Current Balance for a given Currency ID Gamedock.GetInstance().PlayerData.GetCurrencyBalance(ID);

+// Getting the Item Amount for a given Item NAME Gamedock.GetInstance().PlayerData.GetItemAmount(NAME);

 // Getting the Item Amount for a given Item ID Gamedock.GetInstance().PlayerData.GetItemAmount(ID);

+// Check if an Item is present in the Player Inventory Gamedock.GetInstance().PlayerData.InventoryHasItem(Item NAME);

 // Check if an Item is present in the Player Inventory Gamedock.GetInstance().PlayerData.InventoryHasItem(Item ID);